 - to encourage increased demand for sugar, particularly for non-traditional uses.

 To fulfil these objectives the ISO undertakes many distinct activities:

 - The ISO is the only worldwide forum for the exchange of views by major producing, consuming and trading countries at an intergovernmental level.
 Council sessions, held twice a year in May and November, afford the opportunity for policy issues to be debated at a multi-lateral level.

 - The ISO contributes significantly to improved market transparency through its long established and widely recognized statistical and analytical activities.
 The Market Evaluation, Consumption & Statistics Committee (MECAS), also meeting twice a year, allows a serious and in depth debate of the short term market perspective based on the ISO Secretariat's independent view, longer term perspectives and studies carried out by the Secretariat and others of issues and problems of common interest to members.

-- The ISO holds annual seminars with the objective of increasing knowledge and understanding of the sugar market and related problems.
-Starting in 1992, ISO Seminars have already established themselves as important and well organized events on the sugar calendar, not only providing a wealth of information but giving the opportunity for decision makers representing growers, processors, trade, governments, banks and press to gather together.
+- The ISO holds annual Seminars with the objective of increasing knowledge and understanding of the sugar market and related problems.
+Starting in 1991, ISO Seminars have already established themselves as important and well organized events on the sugar calendar, not only providing a wealth of information but giving the opportunity for decision makers representing growers, processors, trade, governments, banks and press to gather together.